Skip to main content

 About

 Cardfight!!
-Vanguard Dear Days 2 is a single player and multiplayer role playing game with a kids theme.
+Vanguard Dear Days 2 is a single player and multiplayer role playing game with anime and kids themes.
 It was developed by FURYU Corporation and was released on January 29, 2025.
 It received mostly positive reviews from players.

 "Cardfight!!
 Vanguard," has newly come to digital game!
 Over 3,000 cards for the Standard format!
 A brand-new original story shares the world of anime series unfolds!
 Enjoy your own cardfight experience!!